yangdanny97/pathways-vis/README.md

   - When clicking on viz nodes, add exploratory card to the left side
   - Add popovers for class info

-#### Progress:
-- hashing for NetIDs - Danny
-- modify server endpoint to return directed edges - Danny

-### TODO
-Adding a section for the backlog
-- Optimize frontend compilation performance, reduce dependencies
-- Optimize webpack CSS loading (right now CSS loads after JS, which loads after the body, resulting in no styling for 1/2 sec after page load)
-- Brainstorm and implement intuitive user flow for L-R pane interaction
-- Log using local DB instead of StackDriver
-- Reach out to CourseCrafter for API access (maybe)
-- optimization to response time - reduce graph size
-- automatic data extraction script instead of using notebooks

 ### Meeting 8 November
 - Sample schedule button
   - Build a pre-filled schedule for a whole career